 If you’re looking to impress, Kamojo’s embossed mugs skip the traditional decorative hammered finish in favor of elegant embossments of flowers, leaves, filigrees, and flourishes.
 The shape of the mugs is different from the usual barrel-shaped versions, with a taller, slimmer shape.

-Advanced Mixology's Mule Science Moscow Mule Copper Mugs (view at Amazon) not only look stunning, but hold a generous 16 ounces of vodka, lime juice, and ginger beer.
+Advanced Mixology's Mule Science Moscow Mule Copper Mugs not only look stunning, but each one also holds a generous 16 ounces of vodka, lime juice, and ginger beer.
 Plus, the set comes with a shot glass, straws, and coasters.
-If you're giving the gift of drinkware to a cocktail enthusiast, the B. Weiss Copper Moscow Mule Mugs (view at Amazon) hold the same amount of liquid, won't corrode, and arrive in classy packaging.
+If you're giving the gift of drinkware to a cocktail enthusiast, the B. Weiss Copper Moscow Mule Mugs hold the same amount of liquid, won't corrode, and arrive in classy packaging.

 What to Look for in a Moscow Mule Mug